zahraghh/Two_Stage_SP/README.md

 Search for Anaconda Prompt

-Creat a new environmnet for the two stage stochastic programming optimization
+Create a new environmnet for the two stage stochastic programming optimization
 ```
 conda create -n two_stage_env python=3.7.7
 ```